tsvwg/udp-ecn/draft-duke-tsvwg-udp-ecn.md

 To report ECN, applications set a socket option to true using a setsockopt() call.

-IPv6 sockets require a socket option of level IPPROTO_IPV6 and name IPV6_RECVTCLASS.
+IPv6 sockets require a socket option of level IPPROTO_IPV6 and type IPV6_RECVTCLASS.

-IPv4 sockets require a socket option of level IPPROTO_IP and name IP_RECVTOS.
+IPv4 sockets require a socket option of level IPPROTO_IP and type IP_RECVTOS.

 For dual-stack sockets, on Linux hosts the application sets both the